slybridges/kiss/README.md

 - Create custom pages derived from the main data (e.g list of articles by tags or articles by author's)
 - Pre-compute derived data views based (e.g. compute the list of categories and subcategories for generating the navigation bar)

-kiss will automatically make you site SEO friendly by default:
+kiss will automatically make your site SEO friendly by default:

-- Optimizes images and make them responsive
+- Optimize images and make them responsive
-- Default data cascade makes it easy to generate meta and Open Graph tags
+- Data cascade makes it trivial to generate meta and Open Graph tags
-- Generates RSS feed
+- Generate RSS feed
-- Generates sitemap
+- Generate sitemap
-- Generates a dump of your full site as JSON for debug or to implement actions via workers (like site search)
+- Generate a dump of your full site as JSON for debug or to implement actions via workers (like site search)

-## What kiss is

-- **Low-tech**: VanillaJS, small codebase, little abstractions.
-- **Minimal**: No framework, no code transpiler, little dependencies.
-- **Developer friendly**: `kiss start` will watch your changes and reload the browser after every build so that you can iterate quickly.
-- **Powerful**: Dynamic data computations, page data cascade and derived content generation.
-- **Extensible**: Easily add support for more content types, dynamic computations, writers, post build commands via hooks, etc.

 ## DISCLAIMER